perseids-project/JackSON/README.md

 ...but the similarities should be apparent.

 ### RDF is amazing!
-RDF is great.
-It solves the problem
+	TODO

-### RDF sucks!!!
+### RDF sucks!!
+	TODO

-### JSON-LD to the rescue!
+### JSON-LD to the rescue!!!
+	TODO

-### JackSON to the rescue!
+### JackSON to the rescue!!!!
-JackSON gives you a really simple way to save JSON.
-With a little know how you can convert JSON into linked-data ready to be shared with the world.
-JackSON gives you the option of
+If you're a researcher or working with one, and are looking for a simple way to both create and publish data, JackSON is what you need.
-The boilerplate application can be modified very quickly to build useful applications in only hours.
+JackSON creates a boilerplate application that can be modified to build useful applications in hours, because the unnecessarily hard part of web-development has been removed...

+Creating data models ( which used to mean writing CREATE TABLE statements, server-side model classes, and a client-side API, in three different languages ) is trivial with JackSON.

+All you have to do is write a JSON template.
+Actually all you have to do is modify the JSON template in the boilerplate application.
+Developing that template is a very visual process too.
+Try it!
+Fork this project, install it, and then read **docs/APP.md**

 ## Basics
 ### Install